 Its menus are sensibly laid out but its glossy screen shows up every last greasy finger mark.
 Similarly, the glossy plastic bezel around the screen looks nice but scratches easily – not ideal for something you’ll poke and prod regularly.

-You get satellite navigation in Comfortline models and above, and the Polo’s system has easy-to-follow directions and crisp, clear maps.
-If you’re not a fan the Volkswagen system, you can get Android Auto and Apple CarPlay smartphone mirroring features.
+You get satellite navigation in SEL models – it has easy-to-follow directions and crisp, clear maps.
+If you’re not a fan the Volkswagen system, Android Auto and Apple CarPlay smartphone mirroring features are standard on all models, save S trim.
 These let you use a variety of your phone’s apps (including navigation and music streaming) through the car’s built-in display.

 Another optional feature that’s well worth paying extra for is the Active Info Display – a second screen behind the steering wheel that displays a range of features (from your fuel range to sat-nav directions).
 It really helps set the Volkswagen Polo apart from other less tech-laden superminis.